nicinabox/boxcar/faq.md

 ### How is this different than the default unRAID webGui, unMENU, or SimpleFeatures?

 Boxcar offers features that go far beyond the scope of those projects.
 Addons, for instance, are a one-stop-shop.
 Slackware packages can be installed by name.
 You can use it on your phone.
-Best of all, it's open source so development is constant and releases are frequent.
+Best of all, it's open source, development is constant, and releases are frequent.

 ### Is this a port of Simple Features?